In this Article

 - Dosing considerations for Phosphatidylcholine.

-Phosphatidylcholine can sometimes cause excessive sweating, stomach upset, and diarrhea.
+When phosphatidylcholine is taken by mouth, it can sometimes cause excessive sweating, stomach upset, and diarrhea.

-Some people get phosphatidylcholine injections.
-This can cause irritation, swelling, redness, itching, burning, bruising, and pain at the injection site.
+Phosphatidylcholine injections can cause irritation, swelling, redness, itching, burning, bruising, and pain at the injection site.
 These side effects usually go away over a period of several days.

 Report Problems to the Food and Drug Administration